demitry/az-900/UdemyAZ900.md

 - Be perfectly sized

 ### Elasticity  - Benefit of Cloud Computing [13]

+- ability **quickly and easily** scale up or down

+#### Quickly and Easily

+- Involve automation
+- Called "autoscaling" in cloud computing
+- Autoscaling
+  - Monitors metrics to determine how busy a system is.
+  - Add resources when it exceeds a limit for being busy.
+  - Remove / Shutdown resources when it falls below a limit for being not busy.
+- CPU utilization ?? > 70 // < 30

+#### Why?

+- More efficient and cost effective
+- Minimize computing "waste"
+- Self-hosted systems tend to have "over-provisioned" resources (You have to over-provision)

+Save Here, Spend There

 ### Reliability  - Benefit of Cloud Computing [14]
 ### Predictability  - Benefit of Cloud Computing [15]
 ### Security  - Benefit of Cloud Computing [16]